Plantation shutters are a popular option for interior shutters in Charleston. These wood or faux wood shutters attach to your window frame.

 When correctly manufactured, these shutters:

-- Are longer-lasting than window blinds or shades.
+- Are longer-lasting in contrast to window blinds or shades.

 - Don’t sag as time goes on.